Pandurusomu/mobilerobot-openloopcontrol/README.md

 ## Procedure

+Step1:
-Step1: import time and from robomaster import robot
+Use from robomaster import robot

-Step2: initialize the robot and give ur essential moments

-Step3: give the comands through conditional statements

-Step4:run the code
+Step2:
+Choose the x,y,z-axis movement distance(meters)
+Step3:
+Give ep_chassic.move to move straignt
+Step4:
+Give time.sleep() for a break

-Step5: done
+Step5:
+Give ep_chassis.drive_speed to have a circular movement.

 ## Program